BoldGrid/boldgrid-backup/readme.txt

 == Changelog ==

 = 1.10.1 In progress =

+Release date: Jun 18th, 2019

 * Update:      Updated Travis CI config and dev dependencies.
+* Update:      Added helpful links to the plugin's row on Plugins > Install Plugins.
+* Update:      Updating verbiage in several places to help inform user of Google Drive support.
+* Update:      Show a getting started message to users after they've activated the plugin.
+* Update:      Improved usability on "Backup Archives" page when there are no backups.

 = 1.10.0 =